uoa1184615/EquationFreeGit/README.md

 function code and many examples.
 The Appendix outlines how to contribute to the project.

-<p>Paul Petersik is also developing some equation-free
+<p>By the way: Paul Petersik is also developing some equation-free
 projective integration, but in python, see
 <a href="https://github.com/pjpetersik/eqnfree">
 https://github.com/pjpetersik/eqnfree </a>